abihassen/abihassen.github.io/index.md

 >
 > — Stephen Jay Gould

+> We must practice revolutionary democracy.…Hide nothing from the masses of our people.
+Tell no lies.
+Expose lies whenever they are told.
+Mask no difficulties, mistakes, failures.
+Claim no easy victories…
+>
+> —Amilcar Cabral

 ### Selected Media and Publications

 * [Interview with me on EFF's "How to Fix the Internet"](https://www.eff.org/deeplinks/2020/11/podcast-episode-your-face-their-database)